ChronoByte/Chrono-Stasis-Engine/README.md

 ## Updates & Changelog

+* 0.3.0
+     * Generate a stable & operative release Build for First Assignment
 * 0.2.9
      * Fix Bugs from loading file directories with different path slashes (//, /, \)
      * Fix Bugs from loading different texture extensions according to its coordinates origin